-This bird’s chicken-like body is brownish-grey on top, and its tail is black and white.
+The greater sage-grouse is brownish-grey on top, and its tail is black and white.
 Adult males have a white band on a black breast and a collar of pointed white feathers, along with a pointed tail.
-Though it’s larger on the male, both sexes sport a black belly.
+Both sexes sport a black belly.

-In the summer, sagebrush constitutes more than 60 percent of adult greater sage-grouse’s diet, along with flowers and buds from forbs.
-In the winter, sagebrush makes up 100 percent of its diet.
+Greater sage-grouse populations are limited to sagebrush grasslands.
+In the summer, sagebrush makes up more than 60 per cent of the adult greater sage-grouse’s diet, along with flowers and buds from forbs.
+In the winter, sagebrush makes up its entire diet.

 You can help protect habitat for greater sage-grouse.
 To find out how, visit giftsofnature.ca.